 The Ring of Gullion Area

-Adjoining the Mourne Mountains is the Ring of Gullion in County Armagh - another Area of Oustanding Natural Beauty.
-This area is rich in cultural heritage and mythology, which can be explored at the Tí Chulainn Centre, Mullaghbawn, as well as excellent walking, cycling and angling.
+Adjoining the Mourne Mountains is the Ring of Gullion in County Armagh, another Area of Oustanding Natural Beauty.
+This area is rich in cultural heritage and mythology, as well as excellent walking, cycling and angling.

 Sites of interest include a number of impressive megalithic tombs, Kilnasaggart Inscribed Stone (one of Ireland’s earliest Christian monuments) and nearby Moyry Castle, built in 1601 to secure the historic mountain pass known as the ‘Gap of the North’.
 Visit Victoria Lock on the Newry Canal where you can learn about its history, have a picnic and enjoy the wildlife and views of Carlingford Lough.
-The Slieve Gullion Courtyard, consisting of renovated farm buildings from 1800, hosts a variety of events throughout the year.
+Slieve Gullion Forest Park is the jewel in South Armagh's crown and hosts a variety of events throughout the year.
 Visit its action-packed Adventure Playpark then enjoy a magical walk around The Giants Lair - A Children’s Storybook.
-Round off your day out with a spin around the mountain’s 10km scenic drive or hike the trail to the summit, which is home to Ireland’s highest surviving passage tomb on its summit.
+Round off your day out with a spin around the mountain’s 10km scenic drive or hike the trail to the summit, which is home to Ireland’s highest surviving passage tomb.